 Speaking With the Employer

 A confident handshake, smile and a positive attitude are the best way to make that great first impression on a potential employer.
 Approach each employer with a smile, and then introduce yourself and give a brief overview of your skills and education.

 When you give your resume to the company representative be prepared to quickly expand on the basic information about who you are and your career interests such as: “Hello, I’m Matt Beck.
 I’m a senior here at Florida State University and I’m majoring in Computer Programming.
 I’m very interested in an IMT career.
 As I have shown on my resume, I just completed an internship in the IT Department of XYZ Company.
 I would be very interested in speaking with you about career opportunities within your company.”
 Prepare your introduction so that it is no longer than 30 seconds which is about the time of an elevator ride.
 This is known as the elevator pitch and is a quick highlight of your background.

 Be sure to offer a final reminder by revisiting the employers with which you made a connection and leave a lasting impression if you would like to work for them such as: “I’d love to stay in touch with you.
 What would be the best way to get in contact with you?”
 Swinging by a second time reinforces your interest in their company.
 Understand that no job offers will be made at the Career Fair.
 Following through with all the career fair basics will help you on your way to a successful interview at the company of your choice.

-We’re looking for talented people to join our technology team.
+We’re looking for talented people to join our industry leading transportation team!
 Learn more about opportunities available and apply for a position today.
 We offer a work environment that is fun and challenging.
 If you’re looking for a software development position in a company that values family, apply today for a position in our IMT Department at careers.rlcarriers.com.Tags: career fair, career fair basics, careers, resume